 In this vat, agitated in permanence, the ingredients, solid and liquid, are unites.
 The reaction leading to the development of the spiciness begins.
 The liquid mixture, generally made up of alcohol or wine vinegar, or the "vins de dégorgement" (wine removed from champagne during the second fermentation) depending upon the recipe, is commonly called verjuice.
 This stage lasts for 1 hour and a half.

 The mixture made up of seeds in the verjuice, is grinded on curindum millstones ( a modern version of stone millstones) in order to obtain a paste.

 This stage of seiving or bolting permits the elimination of the integument or bran issued from the mustard seed.
 The mustard seed bran is eliminated while the smooth paste, homogeneous and yellow is directed towards the air removal process.

 The removal of air consists in extracting, in a vacuum, the air that has been incorporated into the mustard paste during the seiving process.

 The flavouring mustards are produced using eased mustards.
 Then, depending on the formula, the appropriate flavours and aromates are added.

 The bulk / industrial line permits to deliver from 30kg pails to 25 ton tanker trucks, in passing by 200kg drums and 1 ton container.

 did you hnow?

-To clean your refrigerator, to dilute vinegar glass in one (...)
+To clean the panes, to add a glass of vinegar in one liter (...)